wjcx-zh/cpp-docs.zh-tw/docs/windows/string-cpp-component-extensions.md

    if (a != b)
       Console::WriteLine("a and b are not equal");

-   // System:String ^ and tracking reference
+   // System:String^ and tracking reference
    String^% rstr1 = a;
    Console::WriteLine(rstr1);

-   // testing an empty System::String ^
+   // testing an empty System::String^
-   String ^ n;
+   String^ n;
    if (n == nullptr)
       Console::WriteLine("n is empty");
 }